 Choose the Right Glasses Coating for You

 Various of lenses coating technologies can effectively protect prescription and non-prescription lenses.
-The coatings can be divided into the following categories:
+However, do you know which coating fits you best?
+VlookOptical will give you some help about that, the coatings can be sorted into the following categories:

 Anti-Reflection Glasses Coating:

-When people driving at night, the anti-reflection lenses can also provide better sight and improve the driving safety.
-For people who use computers for a long time, lenses with anti-reflective coatings can also reduce visual fatigue.
-The wearer's eyes will no longer be distracted by reflections with more transparent lenses.
+When people driving at night, the anti-reflection lenses will also provide better sight and improve the driving safety.
+For people who use computers for a long time, lenses with anti-reflective coatings will also reduce visual fatigue.
+The wearer's eyes will no longer be distracted by reflections.

 Anti-Scratch Glasses Coating:

-The hard layer on the lenses can make the lens surface harder (but it cannot guarantee the lens from breakage, especially when it falls).
-The technology can prolong the life of lenses and keep the wearer's vision clear after long-term using.
+The hard layer on the lenses will make the lens surface harder (but it cannot guarantee the lens from breakage, especially when it falls).
+The technology can prolong the lifespan of lenses and keep the wearer's vision clear after long-term using.
 However, caution is still needed when cleaning lenses.
-Wiping lenses with a glasses cloth instead of a paper towel can extend the use time of the coating.
+Wiping lenses with a glasses cloth instead of a paper towel can dramaticallly extend the using time of the coating.

-This is ideal for children’s glasses or for adults who are a little more lax with their eyewear care than they should be, scratch-resistant coatings can extend the life of lenses.
+This is ideal for children’s glasses or those adults who are a little more lax with their eyewear care.
+Scratch-resistant coatings can extend the life of lenses for these people.

 Anti-Fog Eyeglasses Coating:

-Anti-fog coating can help lens block water molecules and maintain the clear vision.
+Anti-fog coating can help lens block water molecules and maintain clear vision.
 Waterproof lenses prevent water droplets from attaching to the surface.
-When the lens meets water, the water droplets converge into small droplets and slide down from the lens.
-But when ordinary lenses are exposed to water, the droplets will diffuse and adhere to the surface of the lenses.
+When the lens meets water, the water droplets converge into small droplets and slide down from the lens eventually.
+While ordinary lenses are exposed to water, the droplets will diffuse and adhere to the surface of the lenses.

-If you live in a cooler climate and keep reliving the annoying experience of having your lenses fog up whenever you go back indoors, an anti-fog eyeglass coating can end this misery.
-It also may be a good choice for you if you perspire a lot or if fogged-up eyeglasses are going to be a safety issue when driving.
+An anti-fog eyeglass coating can end this misery if you live in a cooler climate and keep reliving the annoying experience of getting your lenses fog ged up whenever you go back indoors.
+It also may be a good choice for you if you perspire a lot or when you are driving.

 UV-Resistance Glasses Coating:

+Ultraviolet rays can damage the eyes and cause cataracts and eye cancer.
 Adding a transparent light filter layer to the lens can protect eyes from harmful ultraviolet rays.
 This technology can be used in both prescription glasses and sunglasses.
-Ultraviolet rays can damage the eyes and may cause cataracts and eye cancer.

-People who often take part in outdoor sports are suggested to wear a pair of anti-ultraviolet lenses.
-All sunglasses and ordinary glasses should have the ability of ultraviolet protection.
+VlookOptical recommend those people who often take part in outdoor sports to wear one pair of anti-ultraviolet glasses, no matter it is sunglasses or ordinary glasses.

 Blue-light Blocking Glasses Coating:

 Blue-light blocking coating is a new optical layer in recent years.
-Digital screens based on LED technology, such as computers, mobile phones and tablets, emit high-energy harmful blue light with short wavelength, which can directly pass through the lens to the macular area of the eye, leading to macular lesions.
+Digital screens based on LED technology, such as computers, mobile phones and tablets, emit high-energy and harmful blue light in short wavelength.
+Blue light can directly pass through the lens to the macular area of the eye, leading to macular lesions.
 The anti-blue layer can effectively reflect harmful short-wave blue light and protect the eyes from harmful blue light through the interference reflection principle of light.

-People who use digital devices for a long term need a pair of anti-blue glasses to protect blue light and eye health.
+People who use digital devices for a long term need a pair of anti-blue glasses to protect eye health.